cardoso-neto/osphotos/README.md

 - Feature: Merge different libraries together.
 Needs discussion on how to handle conflicts.
 - Semantic stuff: enable users to autodetect faces, auto-generate tags, auto-group similar photos, etc.

+Metadata management is extremely important.
+This project will also strive to make metadata sharing easy.

 See [queries.md](./design-docs/queries.md) to get an idea of what sort of use cases this is intended to attend.

+Its architecture is heavily influenced by git.